-The Scholarship of Teaching and Learning is the perspective that instructors can approach their teaching as a form of scholarly work.
+The Scholarship of Teaching and Learning (SoTL) is a perspective that instructors can use to approach their teaching as a form of scholarly work.
 Eileen Bender and Donald Grey (1999) describe the scholarship of teaching in this way:

 “… the scholarship of teaching is not merely teaching our scholarship.
 Nor is it simply teaching well. …The scholarship of teaching means that we invest in our teaching the intellectual powers we practice in our research…” (emphasis added)

-Pat Hutching and Lee Shulman (1999) also argue that the scholarship of teaching and learning is more than simply teaching well, and that it leads to particular kinds of outcomes:
+Pat Hutching and Lee Shulman (1999) also argue that SoTL is more than simply teaching well and that it leads to particular kinds of outcomes:

-The information on this page has been collected for UW instructors in finding out more about how to engage in the scholarship of teaching and learning in the classes that they teach.
+The information on this page has been collected for UW instructors to learn more about how to engage in SoTL in their own classes.

 Efforts to improve teaching and learning have prompted a wide range of challenging questions.
 How does active learning in large classes influence students’ comprehension of the lecture?
 Does online discussion improve students’ understanding of reading materials?
-What do writing assignments contribute to student learning in a course?
+What do writing assignments contribute to student learning?

 Once you have a question about student learning in mind, the next step is to determine how to address this question systematically through your teaching: The following set of guiding questions is designed to help you think through the process of systematically examining teaching and learning issues in your classroom: